-- Teachers or other staff members using videos, films, and instructional media will be responsible for following all Charter procedures and state and federal laws regarding their use.
-Lesson plans should support valid instructional objectives. - Teachers or other staff members wishing to use a video will request permission from the Executive Director (or designee) prior to the planned showing. - Videos are to be shown for curricular purposes only with the exception of school wide events.
+- Teachers or other staff members wishing to use a video will request permission from the Executive Director, Special Programs Manager (or designee) prior to the planned showing. - Teachers or other staff members using videos, films, and instructional media will be responsible for following all Charter procedures and state and federal laws regarding their use.
+Lesson plans should support valid instructional objectives. - Videos are to be shown for curricular purposes only with the exception of school wide events.